Xiaohan5349/approw-docs-v1/docs/en/guides/access-control/rbac.md

 After selecting the user, click OK, and you can view the list of users granted for this role.

 You can also use API & SDK to grant roles to users.
-For details, see[Role Management SDK](/reference/sdk-for-node/management/RolesManagementClient.md)。
+For details, please refer to [Role Management SDK](/reference/sdk-for-node/management/RolesManagementClient.md).

 ## Control privileges through user roles on the backend

 After the user is successfully authenticated and the Token is obtained, you can get the current user ID, and then you can use the API & SDK provided by us to get the role granted to the user on the backend.
-Here, take Node.js as an example:
+Take Node.js as an example:

-> Here we take Node SDK as an example.
-We also support SDKs in Python, Java, C#, PHP, etc. For details, please click[Here](/reference/)。
+> Take Node SDK as an example.
+We also support SDKs in Python, Java, C#, PHP, etc. For details, please click[Here](/reference/).

 First, we need to get a list of all the roles that the user has been granted: